Skip to contents

 tab_footnote(

-footnote = "Futility is specified only at IA1; blank futility entries indicate no futility stopping boundary at that analysis.",
+footnote = "Blank futility entries indicate no futility stopping boundary at that analysis.",

 locations = cells_column_labels(columns = `Exact futility bound (x >= b)`)